MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Can rename a tag by using the REST API.

+   > [!NOTE]
-   > This permissions does not appear in the UI.
-It can only be set by using the [TFSSecurity](/azure/devops/server/command-line/tfssecurity-cmd) command.
+   > This permission doesn't appear in the UI.
+It can only be set by using a command-line tool.
    :::column-end:::
 :::row-end:::